Vincent Poor: Awards

 He has received the IEEE Eric Sumner Technical Field Award (2011), the IET Ambrose Fleming Medal for Achievement in Communications Engineering (2010), the Aaron D. Wyner Distinguished Service Award, IEEE Information Theory Society (2008), the IEEE James H. Mulligan Education Medal (2005), and the IEEE Alexander Graham Bell Medal (2017).

 He received a DSc honoris causa from University of Edinburgh (2011), a DEng honoris causa from Hong Kong University of Science and Technology (2012), a DTech honoris causa from Aalborg University (2012), a Honorary Doctorate from Aalto University in 2014, and an honorary Doctor of Science degree from Syracuse University in 2017.

+In 2024, he was made an honorary member of the Royal Irish Academy.